Online Maximum Matching with Recourse

-Intuitively, the objective in phase 1 is to create a large number of strings counted by $a_4,\ldots,a_k$, whereas in phase 2 the objective is to force the algorithm in a configuration with only blocked strings.
+In phase 1, immediately after each action of the adversary, the algorithm has competitive ratio at least $3/2$.
+This is because in this phase all strings have local ratio at least $3/2$.
+However, after each augmentation by the algorithm the competitive ratio can be much better, and possibly smaller than $\frac{k^2-3k+6}{k^2-4k+7}$.
+For this reason, the adversary will move eventually the game to phase 2.
+In particular, phase 2 begins once the following condition is satisfied.

-The game starts with phase 1.
-During this phase, the ratio is at least $3/2$, thus forcing the algorithm to continue augmenting strings.
-After a finite number of steps, the condition $\sum_{j=2}^{k/2}{(4j^2-8j+7) a_{2j}} \geq \frac{4k - 12}{\epsilon} - (k-1) $ holds.
-This is because the coefficient $4j^2-8j+7$ is positive and increasing in $j$ for $j\geq 1$, and if $a_{2j}$ decreases by one, then $a_{2(j+1)}$ increases by one, during the execution of the phase.
-When this condition is met, the game starts phase 2.
-During this new phase, we have the invariants
+Note that this condition will be satisfied because the coefficient $(2j(k-1) - 3 k + 7)$ is non-negative for $j \geq 2$ and increasing in $j$ for $j\geq 1$, and whenever $a_{2j}$ decreases by one, $a_{2(j+1)}$ increases by one during the execution of phase 1.
+Intuitively, the objective in phase 1 is to create a large number of strings counted by $a_4, a_6, \ldots,a_k$, whereas in phase 2 the objective is to force the algorithm in a configuration with only blocked strings.